 Social media immediately erupted in almost universal criticism of the missed penalty.

 Imagine not allowing the Saints to get to the Super Bowl because you thought this wasn’t a penalty pic.twitter.com/cyPNmkGUiB— Warren Sharp (@SharpFootball) January 20, 2019

 Sean Payton said he called the NFL's officiating office immediately after the loss, adding that league officials admitted to the mistake.

-"They blew the call," Payton said in a post-game conference.
+"They blew the call," Payton said in the postgame press conference.
 "They said not only was it interference, it was helmet-to-helmet...
 They couldn't believe it."

-The game was the Saints' first postseason loss at the Superdome in the Sean Payton-Drew Brees era.
+The game was the Saints' first-ever postseason loss at the Superdome in the Sean Payton-Drew Brees era.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.

 Mayor, DA discuss fewer people being killed in East Baton Rouge Parish...